izakharkin/mri-alzheimer/README.md

 ```
 - Install python 3.6 and all necessary requirements:
   - For pip users, please type the command `pip install -r requirements.txt`.
+  - Also you should install [fsl-lib](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) for skull cutting

 ### Train/test models
 - For getting good perfomance of model, prepocess data by cutting skull and run: